T20 Blast: NatWest T20 Blast

-NatWest became the tournament sponsors in 2014, renewing a longstanding relationship the bank had with the county game.
+NatWest became the tournament sponsors in 2014, renewing the bank's longstanding relationship with the county game.
 The first year of the tournament saw 700,000 spectators attend the games, the most in the competition's history.
 The tournament was won in 2014 by the Birmingham Bears, Warwickshire County Cricket Club's name for the purposes of Twenty20 cricket, making it the first time a county trophy had been won by a team using a city name.
 The final victors of this branding of the tournament in 2017 were Notts Outlaws.

 Vitality Blast

-Vitality became the tournament sponsors in 2018 after signing a deal to become the title partner for four years.
+Vitality became the tournament sponsors in 2018, signing an initial deal to sponsor the competition for four years, with the competition becoming known as the Vitality Blast.
+The most recent iteration, the 2024 Vitality Blast, was the 21st season of the domestic Twenty20 cricket competition in England and Wales.
+The tournament started on 30 May 2024 and ended on 14 September 2024, when Gloucestershire were crowned the champions.

+There are 18 teams that compete in the tournament, divided into two groups of nine.

+Each team plays 14 group games, playing six teams in their group twice (both home and away) and two teams once (one at home, the other away).

+The top four teams from each group qualify for the quarter-finals, with the four winners progressing to finals day.

+Trophy

+In 2018, Vitality commissioned a range of trophies covering the domestic, international and recreational game, from London trophy maker, Thomas Lyte.
+The trophy is 60cm in height and features cricket stumps and a large cricket ball as part of the design.

 Competition format

 The 18 first-class counties compete for the title, initially playing in two or three geographical divisions, the number varying across the years.
 In 2018, matches were moved to be played in a block during July and August with the aim of attracting large crowds during the school summer holidays.
 In seasons with three divisions the top two teams in each division and the two best third place teams qualify for the playoff stage, in seasons with two divisions the top four teams in each division qualify for the playoff stage, with a set of quarter-finals leaving four teams in the competition.

 The two semi-finals and the final are played on one finals day at Edgbaston in September.
-In 2020, due to the delay in the start of the season because of the COVID-19 pandemic matches started on 27 August in a three division format, with the quarter finals played on 1 October and the semi-finals and finals on 4 October (postponed due to rain on the third).
+In 2020, due to the delay in the start of the season because of the COVID-19 pandemic, matches started on 27 August in a three division format, with the quarter finals played on 1 October and the semi-finals and finals on 4 October (postponed due to rain on the third).